zopefoundation/z3c.contents/src/z3c/contents/README.txt

   >>> secondPage = browser.ContentsPage(secondContainer, request)

-As you can see the second page for the second container has no items:
+As you can see the second page for the second container has no items and no buttons:

   >>> secondPage.update()
   >>> print secondPage.render()